TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/02_lesson/lab.md

 Write a function `fruit_pluralizer`.
 It will take in a list of fruit and return nothing.
 The function should update the values of the list so that the values are plural.
 If the fruit name ends in a 'y' remove the 'y' and add 'ies', otherwise add an 's'.

 1. Create the function contract for `fruit_pluralizer`.
-2. Provide a few examples that confirm `fruit_pluralizer` works as expected.
+2. Provide a few examples that confirm `fruit_pluralizer` works as expected:
 	* Include examples with 'berry'
 	* What if the list is empty?
 	* What if the fruit ends in 's'?

 ### Example

 ```python
 # contract goes here
 def fruit_pluralizer(list_of_strings):